California Natural Resources Agency

 Advancing renewable energy sources to reduce greenhouse gas emissions and decrease California's dependence on fossil fuel and foreign oil.

-- Independent Science Study on Oil Recovery Techniques Released
+- Interagency Working Group to Review Independent Scientific Study of Oil Recovery Techniques

-- State of California Strongly Supports Berryessa Snow Mountain National Monument
+- Secretary Laird on President Obama’s Designation of the Berryessa Snow Mountain National Monument

 - Groundwater Management